tylerharter/cs301-projects/spring19/lab2/README.md

 # Lab 2: Python: Modes and Programming

-In lecture, we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 301 won't won't use that vocabulary for notebooks, hence the quotes).
+In Wed lecture (the one where we posted a video due to the weather), we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 301 won't won't use that vocabulary for notebooks, hence the quotes).
 In this lecture, you'll practice those three modes.
-You'll also get practice with operators, types, and boolean logic.
+You'll also get practice with operators, modular arithmatic, and boolean logic.

 To get started, please create a `lab2` directory inside your previously created course directory (named `cs301` or similar).
 Then,